OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

   - Azure
 ---

-Octopus Cloud reliably runs thousands of Octopus Server instances.
+Octopus Cloud reliably hosts thousands of Octopus Deploy customers.
 In this post, I explain the architecture that underpins this complex distributed system.

 ## What is Octopus Cloud